-Starting with this release of J2EE agents, a bundled application is available to perform housekeeping tasks on the deployment container.
+A bundled application (agentapp) is included with J2EE agents to perform various housekeeping tasks on the deployment container.

 This bundled application, when deployed on an agent-protected deployment container instance, expands the agent's functionality.
 For example, this bundled application allows the agent to receive notifications and to support cross-domain single sign-on.
 In previous releases, this functionality was tied to an application referred to as the primary application, which was secured by the agent.